timtran007/phase-02-project-tripsave/README.md

 # TripSave MVP

-TripSave is a React application utilizing a created database of destinations that you could add more destinations to budget and save.
-In addition, TripSave is using React Router for client-side routing.
+TripSave is a React application utilizing a json-server to run a RESTful API of destinations you want budget and save for while being able to add more destinations.
+In addition, TripSave is using React Router for client-side routing and performs a PATCH fetch request to update savings amount.

 ## TripSave Project Description